microsoft/Windows-driver-samples/hid/firefly/README.md

 ---
 topic: sample
-name: KMDF filter driver for a HID device
 description: Illustrates using remote I/O target interfaces to open a HID collection in kernel-mode and send IOCTL requests to set and get feature reports.
 languages:
   - cpp